-Figures 1A and 1B illustrate the subject site and surrounding context, representing the proposed and existing massing scenarios, respectively.
-Figures 2A-2H illustrate the computational models used to conduct the study.
+Site plans for the proposed and existing massing scenarios are illustrated in Figures 1A and 1B, while Figures 2A-2H illustrate the computational models used to conduct the study.
 The existing massing scenario includes the existing massing and any changes which have been approved by the City of Ottawa.
+Specifically, a ZBLA application for the development at 100 Bayshore Drive has been approved, followed by a Site Plan Control application submission1.